silverwind/droppy/README.md

 - `cert` *string* - Path to PEM-encoded TLS certificate file, which can include additional intermediate certificates concatenated after the main certificate.
 Required.
 - `key` *string* - Path to PEM-encoded TLS private key file.
 Required.
 - `dhparam` *string* - Path to PEM-encoded TLS Diffie-Hellman parameters file.
-If not provided, new 2048 bit parameters will generated on launch and saved for future use.
+If not provided, new 2048 bit parameters will be generated on launch and saved for future use.
 - `passphrase` *string* - Passphrase for the TLS private key in case it is encrypted.
 - `hsts` *number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.